Considering the date(s) and location(s) for your event.

 Making your Reservation

-With only a few exceptions (Kendall, Eliot House, McCulloch Aud, and Rooke Theater) all campus space reservations are made through the Conference and Event Services Office.
-Behind the Conference and Events Services Office does the actual room bookings, and maintains the campus calendar for us.
+With only a few exceptions (Kendall, Eliot House, McCulloch Aud, and Rooke Theater) all campus space reservations are made through the Conference and Event Services.
+They do the actual room bookings, and maintains the campus calendar for us.
 Assuming you are already a Registered Student Organization (RSO), you can use the on-line request form once you have a reasonably clear idea of your first and second choices for the dates and spaces you would like.